csce585-mlsystems/project-athena/README.md

 <!--
 Cross evaluation of task 1 and task 2 between all groups will be run by us (or we will provide scripts for students to perform the cross-evaluation).
 Evaluation results will be provided to the whole class.
 After the cross-evaluation, each team should aim to perform necessary analysis on the evaluation results and investigate why your approaches are effective (or ineffective) against some approach.
 -->

-* This is an optional task, each team can refine either ``Task1`` or ``Task2`` according to the feedback.
-* All the previous data can be re-used if neccessary.
-* Team members will receive the same credit for this task.
-* Follow the requirements for the corresponding task.

-### Report:
-1. Introduce the analysis methods that are used in the task.
-2. Analysis results and insights.
-Possible enhancements, future works. etc.
-3. Architecture of your machine learning system (for the whole project).
-4. Contribution of individual team members.
-5. Citations to all related works.

 # Research Projects (Optional)
 If a team wants to go beyond the mandatory tasks and do some extra tasks (totally optional, but highly encouraged), we have some exciting possibilities.